bennylojf/DontEatThat/README.md

 ## Getting Started

-The files in public_html should be placed in a folder which is to be hosted on the internet.
+The files in public_html should be placed in a folder which is hosted on the internet.
 We use a web host which was purchased from godaddy.com

 Certain php scripts require Oath keys or MySQL username/password/database names.
-These can be placed in a file: config/config.php
+These should be placed in a new file: config/config.php

 Here is an example of a config.php file:
 ```